qualdevcsteam/ai-blog-tldr-chatgpt/README.md

 ### Manual Trigger
 - Edit any post → Scroll to bottom
-- Click "Generate TL;DR" button
+- Click the "Generate TL;DR" button
 - Summary appears in the TL;DR box

 ### View on Frontend